Arktiica/KineticMolecular_Theory-Calculator/README.md

 2. Input values without units.
 3. Returns the calculation results.
 And asks if you want to stop calculating.
 4. Enter `y` to quit or enter `n` to calculate again.

+Wanted to make my life easier, and also re-learn a lanuage I've not touched in awhile.
+Simple yet effective.